x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/filterable-properties-for-the-contentfilter-parameter.md

 Many of the properties for the *ContentFilter* parameter accept wildcard characters.
 If you use a wildcard character, use the **-like** operator instead of the **-eq** operator.
 The **-like** operator is used to find pattern matches in rich types, such as strings, whereas the **-eq** operator is used to find an exact match.

 The following table contains a list of the filterable properties for the *ContentFilter* parameter.
 This table lists the name of the property, a description, the acceptable values, and a syntax example.
-For more information about OPATH filters, see [Filters in recipient Shell commands](https://technet.microsoft.com/library/bb124268\(v=exchg.150\)).
+For more information about OPATH filters, see [Recipient filters in Exchange PowerShell commands - Additional OPATH syntax information](https://docs.microsoft.com/powershell/exchange/exchange-server/recipient-filters/recipient-filters#additional-opath-syntax-information).

 <table>
 <colgroup>